hsanchez/funcs/README.md

 We have a [set of guidelines](CONTRIBUTING.md) for contributing to `funcs`.
 These are guidelines, not rules.
 Use your best judgment, and feel free to propose  changes to this document in a pull request.

+### ⚖️ License

+This project is under the MIT License.
+See the [LICENSE](https://github.com/hsanchez/funcs/blob/main/LICENSE) file for the full license text.